TeaFlex/ts-h264-live-player/README.md

 This package needs to be used with either [the server-side of 131/h264-live-player](https://github.com/131/h264-live-player) or either with the package [pistreamer](https://www.npmjs.com/package/pistreamer).

+>Note: This package is meant to run on a browser.
+Trying to directly run it with node.js will result in an error.

 ## Installation

 Via your favorite package manager: